-It’s also worth noting that, with both cameras, you’ll have the option of a wide range of Sony E-mount lenses.
+It’s also worth noting that, with both cameras, you’ll have the option of a wide range of Sony FE (full frame) lenses.
 So whichever one you go for, there’s little doubt you’ll be capturing beautiful images in no time.

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post may contain affiliate links.

 Jaymes Dempsey is a professional macro and nature photographer in Midwest America.
 His knowledgeable insights on photography and gear have been published on several leading photography resources across the web.